DR. DAVID CUMMINS

 To contact Rodrigo, email email@example.com

-Claudia has more than fifteen years of direct patient care experience as well as managerial and recruitment experience.
+Claudia Garcia is currently the COO of Parkdale Center, a dual diagnosis addiction treatment center specializing in treatment of the impaired health care provider.
+Most recently, Claudia also assumed the role of executive director of the Indiana Professional’s Recovery Program and the West Virginia Restore Program.
+Claudia has more than sixteen years of direct patient care experience as well as managerial and recruitment experience.
 She has focused much of her career in research and development of programs, policies, and procedures to improve patient outcomes and maintain employer compliance.
 Claudia obtained her MBA degree, graduating with honors, with a focus on health care administration, specializing in the assistance of professionals in need.
-She currently is an appointed member of the Indiana Office of the Attorney General's Prescription Drug Task Force.
 Claudia has firsthand knowledge of addiction and recovery through the eyes of a non-addicted loved one and family member.
 Her training as a certified addiction drug and alcohol counselor (CADAC II), Registered Nurse, and licensed addiction counselor (LAC) along with her very personal and intimate knowledge of the situational circumstances the family members often experience has helped forge one the most seamless, comprehensive, and resourceful family programs in the country.
-Her unique skill set will be invaluable for the professionals and their families, as the individual networks through the myriad considerations, obstacles, and potential consequences associated with workplace addiction.

 To contact Claudia, email firstname.lastname@example.org